-- · Configure a RAID adapter - Flash the system BIOS and other system firmware - Save and restore CMOS settings - Perform automated installation of operating systems and applications - · Back up and recover the primary partition - Erase all data on the system's hard drives, making the data practically unrecoverable (to protect sensitive information when a system is redeployed or retired)
+- Configure a RAID adapter. - Flash the system BIOS and other system firmware. - Save and restore CMOS settings. - Perform automated installation of operating systems and applications. - Backup and recover the primary partition. - Erase all data on the system's hard drives (to protect sensitive information when a system is redeployed or retired).
+At the lowest level, the Secure Data Disposal option simply makes it difficult to recover data, but at its highest level, it makes it effectively impossible to recover data (it meets Department of Defense standards for this).